-Supporting the courts' rationalization process and enhancing administrative and managerial staff capacities, simplifying the procedures will result in the improved productivity of courts (increased clearance rate) thus increasing the rights to trial within reasonable time.
+Statistical data reflecting the current situation in judiciary shows some improvements in the efficiency of Croatian justice system, although in some areas (insolvency, litigious civil and commercial cases) the data present some come-down.
+The average disposition time of civil court cases at the first instance is significantly above EU average.
+Courts efficiency should be improved resulting with shorten length of court proceedings (decreasing the disposition time) and decreased backlog cases (reduces number of pending cases).
+Supporting the courts' rationalisation process and enhancing administrative and managerial staff capacities, simplifying the procedures will result in the improved productivity of courts (increased clearance rate) thus increasing the rights to trial within reasonable time.
 Increased clearance rate and decreased disposition time, primarily at civil and commercial courts, is one the most important goal to be reached through facilitation of ESF initiatives.
 Improved quality and professionalism of the judiciary will be supported by activities resulted with improved skills and professionalism of judges, state attorneys and civil servants.
 Initial and permanent training system will be improved.
 Information systems implemented in the previous period related to the case management system on courts and state attorneys, will be improved by ESF interventions in relation to the interconnectivity within the judicial system as well as between judicial bodies and other parts of the public entities in line with the overall e-government principle and e-justice (e.g. ECLI) and developing one-stop-shop services.
 Also, services which will allow citizens to be informed on the cases they are involve in or related to the documents of the land registry administration will be improved.
 Actions related to the e-government (e-justice) will be supported in accordance with the TO 2 - by enhancing access, simplifying use and improving quality of usage of the information and communication technologies based on the investment in IT infrastructure.
-Within this SO, activities related to the implementation of soft measures - development of applications, educational activities related to the usage of upgraded/developed ICT solutions will be supported thus increasing the efficiency of judiciary and harmonizing the system with e-justice policy.
+Within this SO, activities related to the implementation of soft measures - development of applications, educational activities related to the usage of upgraded/developed ICT solutions will be supported thus increasing the efficiency of judiciary and harmonising the system with e-justice policy.

-Table 4: Common result indicators for which a target value has been set and programme-specific result indicators corresponding to the specific objective (by investment priority and category of region) (for the ESF)
+Table 4: Common result indicators for which a target value has been set and programme-specific result indicators corresponding to the specific objective (by investment priority and category of region) (for ESF and the ESF REACT-EU)